Steven-Chang/serai/README.md

 # Serai

+Serai is decentralised infrastructure that enables cross-chain swaps.
+It offers a liquidity-pool based trading experience for Monero, Bitcoin, Ethereum, DAI and more.

-Serai is a new DEX, built from the ground up, initially planning on listing Bitcoin, Ethereum, DAI, and Monero, offering a liquidity-pool-based trading experience.
-Funds are stored in an economically secured threshold-multisig wallet.
+Funds are stored in decentralised economically secured threshold-multisig wallets.

+Serai is a decentralized execution layer whose validators form multisig wallets for various connected networks, offering secure decentralized control of foreign coins to applications built on it.

+Serai is exemplified by Serai DEX, an automated-market-maker (AMM) decentralized exchange, allowing swapping Bitcoin, Ether, DAI, and Monero.
+It is the premier application of Serai.

+Serai is based on [Substrate](https://docs.substrate.io), a blockchain framework offering a robust infrastructure.

 [Getting Started](docs/Getting%20Started.md)